alefranz/MELT/docs/guide.md

 ### Assert log entries and scopes

-Once you access the `sink` with `_factory.GetTestLoggerSink()` you get access to the property `LogEntries` that enumerates all the captured logs and `Scopes` which enumerated all the captured `Scopes`.
-You will then be able to do all the assertions like described above in [Assertions](#assertions)
+Once you access the sink with `_factory.GetTestLoggerSink()`, `LogEntries` enumerates captured logs and `Scopes` enumerates captured scopes.
+You can then make the assertions described in [Assertions](#assertions).

-For example, to test with xUnit that a single log has been emitted and it had a specific message:
+For example, to test with xUnit that a single log was emitted with a specific message:

 ```csharp
 var log = Assert.Single(_factory.GetTestLoggerSink().LogEntries);